Relocating with pets? Here’s 9 things you need to know

 Some breeds of dogs are banned in the UK, including Pit Bull Terriers.

 If your pet is one of the banned breeds, do not bring it to the UK.
-Not only can you be criminally charged for owning a banned dog, your pet could be confiscated and destroyed by the police.
+Not only can you be criminally charged for owning a banned dog but your pet could also be confiscated and destroyed by the police.

 Relocating with Exotic Pets

 As you might have noticed, most of the advice above applies to cats and dogs.
-If you’re travelling with a more exotic pet make sure to research the specific paperwork and travel arrangements you’ll need to make well ahead of your move.
+If you’re travelling with a more exotic pet research the specific paperwork and travel arrangements you’ll need to make well ahead of your move.

 Read more moving guides and tips: